mjkloeckner/pwm_driver/README.md

 - [16mm Alpha Potentiometer](https://grabcad.com/library/alpha-rv16af-20-1)
 - [Screw terminal DG-301 5mm](https://grabcad.com/library/screw-terminal-dg-301-5mm-1)
 - TO-220 with trimmed legs: A modification of the default KiCAD TO-220 model

+## Case

+The case for the projects has been developed using FreeCAD.

+### Considerations

+- Fully parametric design: The majority of the values used in the design can be easily changed by modifying the contents of the `param` spreadsheet
+- No threaded holes: Even tho FreeCAD offers an option to thread the holes, considering that the screws used have a diameter that is less than `3.5 mm` and the majority of 3D printers don't have that level of detail, I considered not doing the thread on holes and doing it later with the physical screw at the time of the build.

 ## Resources Consulted